Risk aversion can promote cooperation: Nash equilibria and the emergence of cooperation

 \subsubsection{Prisoner's dilemma}

-In figure \ref{fig:NEprisonersdilemmaRA} we see that the risk averse utility leads to the possibility of a second Nash equilibrium in the Prisoner's dilemma at $c=1$ for a timescale of $\Delta t=1$ and for scenario (a).
+In figure \ref{fig:NEprisonersdilemmaRA} we see that the risk-averse utility leads to the possibility of a second Nash equilibrium in the Prisoner's dilemma at $c=1$ for a timescale of $\Delta t=1$ and for scenario (a).

 At first this result seems counter-intuitive as one would expect a defector to thrive in a community where they are the only defector.
 The existence of the Nash equilibrium is due to the large variance a single defector faces when they are the only defector (or when there are very few defectors), which comes from the possibility that the defector is not chosen to play.
 If a cooperator is not chosen to play in such a population, they may still obtain profit from the gain by all the other cooperators.
 The defector has no such ``safety net'' to rely on.
 From this, and as earlier advertised, we can conclude that risk aversion can lead to cooperation.